expobrain/resume/README.md

 As the Team Leader and Product Owner of the Data Infrastructure team, I spearheaded various initiatives to enhance the team's capabilities and improve its overall efficiency.

 - Improving documentation of the services and tools provided by the team, leading to increased clarity and understanding of our infrastructure among stakeholders.
-- Automating manual processes to streamline workflows, resulting in significant time and cost savings for the organization.
+- Automating manual processes to streamline workflows, resulting in significant time and cost savings for the organisation.
 - Enhancing security and audit capabilities on data lakes access, ensuring compliance with regulatory requirements and reducing the risk of data breaches.
 - Providing infrastructure support to over 170 Engineers and Data Scientists, enabling them to perform their roles with greater efficiency and effectiveness.